nekuti/Ninja2/Assets/GUI Animator/GUI Animator FREE/Readme.txt

 	Advance features in full version:

-		ï Callbacks.
+		ÅECallbacks.
-		ï No message in Play mode.
+		ÅENo message in Play mode.
-		ï Compatible with many Tweeners; DOTween, HOTween, LeanTween, iTween. ï Able to add your favorite tweeners. ï Rotate, Scale and Fade loops in Idle-animations. ï Friendly Inspector that categorize In/Idle/Out animations into tabs. ï Better performance.
+		ÅECompatible with many Tweeners; DOTween, HOTween, LeanTween, iTween.
+		ÅEAble to add your favorite tweeners.
+		ÅERotate, Scale and Fade loops in Idle-animations.
+		ÅEFriendly Inspector that categorize In/Idle/Out animations into tabs.
+		ÅEBetter performance.

 	Please direct any bugs/comments/suggestions to geteamdev@gmail.com.